freeCodeCamp-2025-Summer-Hackathon/purple-array/README.md

 mongodb+srv://<your_username>:<your_password>@<cluster_name>.iva3yfn.mongodb.net/<ADD_DB_NAME_HERE>?retryWrites=true&w=majority$appName=<cluster_name>
 ```

-6. Now add your PORT variable to the .env file and set it to whatever you want
+6. Now add your PORT variable to the .env file and set it to `PORT=5001`
-   e.g `PORT=5001`

-7. Now add the following variable to your .env as well: `NODE_ENV=development`
+7. Now add the following variables to your .env as well:
+   `NODE_ENV=development`
+8. Lastly you'll need the necessary JSON Web Token key in your .env file as well.
+It will be in the following format `JWT_SECRET=<Secret_String>` where `<Secret_String>` is the appropriate JWT key.

 **_Please ensure that you now have all of the following environment variables in your .env file, including the Node environment variable with value set to `development` as shown below._**